NEVI

 Within this context, Nirsha’s role on Project GANESHA is to help Global Solutions and NEVI align the financial, administrative and manufacturing systems needed to scale new battery and EV solutions.

-Nirsha supports site-level planning, cost tracking and operational reporting so that investment decisions are grounded in accurate data and the project’s goals for sustainable, self-reliant growth.
+Nirsha supports site-level planning, cost tracking, and operational reporting, ensuring investment decisions are grounded in accurate data and aligned with the project’s goals for sustainable, self-reliant growth.

-Nirsha is particularly motivated by energy-efficient innovation and clean-energy adoption in manufacturing and operations.
-She sees the partnership with Global Solutions as a way to combine NEVI’s long experience in Nepal with cutting-edge technology and research, expanding EV access from major cities into rural and underserved communities.
+Nirsha is particularly motivated by energy-efficient innovation and the adoption of clean energy in manufacturing and operations.
+She sees the partnership with Global Solutions as a way to combine NEVI’s long experience in Nepal with cutting-edge technology and research to expand EV access beyond major cities into rural and underserved communities.

-For Nirsha, the collaboration is a chance to work on high-value projects, share knowledge and deliver outcomes that would not be possible alone.
+For Nirsha, the collaboration is an opportunity to work on high-value projects, share knowledge, and deliver outcomes that would not be possible alone.

 Outside work, Nirsha enjoys reading, volunteering and community service, fitness and meditation, habits that reflect her commitment to both personal well-being and positive social impact.